aaryantyagi182/famProject/README.md

 python manage.py runserver -- to start the seever Please go the - http://127.0.0.1:8000/
-There is a page with required response
+There is a page with required response, here you get an option to see the video list then the filter options and next page and previous page button

  I have already added a migration file